Neloreck/redux-cbd/README.md

 Enforces some oop mixed with functional style (all key features and implementation of redux remains the same).

 Intended to be used with react.
+For the ones, who prefer OOP style with strict typings and verbosity with self-documentation.

 <hr/>